First to reach $n$ game: Remaining proofs

 Now, the only remaining problem is to estimate the distribution of~$Y(\tau_X)$.
 This can be computed explicitly, since $\tau_X\sim\Gamma(n,1)$:

 which is a negative binomial distribution with mean $\l n$ and variance $\l n/p$ (this can also be obtained directly using the coin tossing model for the negative binomial distribution).
-Combining this with \eqref{eqZ} finishes the proof of part (a) of the Theorem.
-Next, by the Central Limit Theorem applied to the negative binomial distribution, for any $a,b\in \R$ with $a<b$ we get
+Combining this with \eqref{eqZ} finishes the proof of part (a) of the Theorem in case $p>1/2$.
+Finally, when \(p=1/2\), part (a) is immediate from the definition of \(\alpha_{n,p,k}\), since then~\((4pq)^n=1\).
+Next, continuing with $p>1/2$ case, by the Central Limit Theorem applied to the negative binomial distribution, for any $a,b\in \R$ with $a<b$ we get

 where $\Phi(\cdot)$ is the cumulative distribution function of the standard normal distribution.
 At the same time, as $n\to\infty$,

 by~\eqref{eqZ}.
 This, together with~\eqref{eqXY}, implies the CLT for $W_{n,p}$ and hence also for $Z_{n,p}$, since